camunda/camunda-docs-manual/content/reference/rest/case-execution/variables/post-variables.md

 ---

-Updates or deletes the variables of a case execution.
+Updates or deletes the variables of a case execution by id.
 Please note: deletion precedes update.

 # Method